shoodes/CSCE3600GP2/README.md

 We split up the work as followed

-    Kevin was responsible for implementing the basic shell, cd, pwd, redirection, and the exit command.
-    Dewey was responsible for implementing PATH, piplining, alias and debugging some of the program Abdul was responsible for implementing myhistory and debugging the program Doug  was responsible for implementing the sigint control and myhistory
+    Kevin was responsible for implementing the basic shell, cd, pwd, redirection, debugging, makefile Dewey was responsible for implementing PATH, piplining, exit and debugging some of the program Abdul was responsible for implementing myhistory and debugging the program Doug  was responsible for implementing the sigint control and myhistory